Publication cycle

-Publication cycle is the process through which authors take their ideas and put them into viewable form.
-This includes all forms of publication, from initial research reports, to articles posted on websites, and the commonly recognized magazine articles and books.
+The publication cycle is the process through which authors take their ideas and put them into viewable form.
+This includes all forms of publication, from initial research reports to articles posted on websites, and commonly recognized magazine articles and books.

 Publication process

 Idea

 The cycle begins with the authors deciding on what topic they wish to publish about.
 This can be a very quick step for some authors, who decided on a topic and develop it more later in the process, or the author can take a large amount of time fully developing a complete idea.

 Research

 This is when authors take their ideas and find out all the information that is readily available.
-For scientific publication, this includes previously done experiments as well has conducting more experiments that focus mainly on the chosen topic.
-For literary authors, this step includes reading previous publications and to see if any other authors have published work similar to theirs.
+For scientific publication, this includes previously done experiments as well as conducting more experiments that focus mainly on the chosen topic.
+For literary authors, this step includes reading previous publications and to seeing if any other authors have published work similar to theirs.